10 Best Microlearning Examples for Enterprise Training

 To solve this problem, IBM created IBM Micro Learning.
 This platform allowed its employees to get acquainted with cloud technology and gain expertise at their own pace.

-The platform has a number of exercises that allowed the employees to answer specific questions and develop skills.
-The employees found the content easily accessible and helped them learn during the workday.
+The platform has a number of exercises that allow the employees to answer specific questions and develop skills.
+The employees found the content easily accessible and it helped them learn during the workday.

 Final Thoughts